Dougherty County Georgia assistance programs.

 Dougherty County Neighborhood Service center and the Southwest Georgia Community Action Council have programs that help Albany Georgia and Dougherty County residents pay their bills.
-They have grants and other financial aid that can be used to help people keep their power on and also funds to help pay rent.
+They have grants, low interest loans and other financial aid that can be used to help people keep their power on and also funds to help pay rent.
 The main office is located at 901 N. Jackson St., Albany, GA 31701, and the phone number is 229-883-1365.

 Crisis Intervention For Rent and Energy Bills : This service provide grants and other assistance that can be used for the payment of utility bills, heating bills, funds for the purchase of food, and also provide provision of emergency shelter in situations that prevent utility service cut-offs, minimize malnutrition, and programs and funds that will stop eviction of a family or individual from their housing.
 Funding for the program is provided primarily through CSBG, federal government agencies such as FEMA, local sources, and also the United Way.

 Additional Energy and Housing programs : These resources are offered by the Southwest Georgia Community Action Council.
 They were created to help people conserve energy, lower their utility bills, and to also lessen the financial hardships experienced by low to middle income people of high home fuel/utility costs.